Sadiya-Dalvi/SDProfile/Bigquery_Assignment2.md

 # Bigquery Data Import

 1. Loaded movielens data from csv files on to bigquery.
 The following figure shows the imported tables movie, genre, ratings and movie-genre-relationship table.
 The CSV files were located on a google cloud storage.
+Please click on the figure to view it clearly.

 <img src="https://github.com/Sadiya-Dalvi/SDProfile/blob/main/2020-12-16_01-41-06.png" alt="Data Import from csv" width="300" height="300">

 2. Data Import from public data set - NYC City Taxi Data

-Loaded data under my project for the  NYC City Taxi DATASET
+Loaded data under my project for the  NYC City Taxi DATASET.
+Please click on the figure to view it clearly.

 <img src="https://github.com/Sadiya-Dalvi/SDProfile/blob/main/publicdata.png" alt="Data Import from Public Dataset" width="300" height="300">

 # Upload from Datastore

-uploaded movielens data from datastore to bigquery using the export utility
+uploaded movielens data from datastore to bigquery using the export utility.
+Please click on the figure to view it clearly.

 <img src="https://github.com/Sadiya-Dalvi/SDProfile/blob/main/datastore upload.png" alt="Upload data from datastore" width="300" height="300">